Shimo-Togari Station

-Shimo-Togari Station (下土狩駅, Shimo-Togari-eki) is a railway station in the town of Nagaizumi, Shizuoka Prefecture, Japan, operated by the Central Japan Railway Company (JR Tōkai).
+Shimo-Togari Station (下土狩駅, Shimo-Togari-eki) is a railway station in the town of Nagaizumi, Shizuoka Prefecture, Japan, operated by the Central Japan Railway Company (JR Central).

 Lines

-Shimo-Togari Station is served by the JR Tōkai Gotemba Line, and is located 55.6 kilometers from the official starting point of the line at Kōzu.
+Shimo-Togari Station is served by the JR Central Gotemba Line, and is located 55.6 kilometers from the official starting point of the line at Kōzu.

 Station layout

 The station has a single island platform.
 The station building is to the east of tracks and connected to the platform with a footbridge.
 It has automated ticket machines, TOICA automated turnstiles, and a staffed ticket office.